-In captivity small dasyurids such as planigales, dunnarts, antechinus, phascogales and kowaris have been successfully maintained on a mixed diet containing dog chow, hard boiled eggs, cheese, day old chicks and mice.
+In captivity small dasyurids such a planigales, dunnarts, antechinus, phascogales and kowaris have been successfully maintained on a forged diet containing dog chow, hard boiled eggs, cheese, day old chicks and mice.
 This can be supplemented with assorted invertebrates such as mealworms, earthworms, fly pupae, crickets and moths.
-A commercial insectivore mix can also be used, and pollen grains and blossoms can be fed when available.
-Tasmanian devils and quolls are fed dog chow and whole animals, such as guinea pigs, rabbits, rats, mice, pilchards and day old chicks.
+A conductivity and quolls are fed dog chow and pollen grains and blossoms can be fed when available.
+Tashanian devils and quolls are fed dog chow and whole animals, such as guinea pigs, rabbits, rats, mice, pilchurds and day old chicks.
 Quolls can also be supplemented with mixed invertebrates and may enjoy a small amount of soft fruit such as bananas, grapes and melon.